GIVING SOMETHING BACK

-In 2017 we will mark our 175th year in business.
-In tandem with the firm’s celebrations we have elected to embark upon a year long fund-raising campaign with all monies raised being donated to this year’s designated charity, The Fishermen’s Mission. http://www.fishermensmission.org.uk/
+In 2017 we marked our 175th year in business.
+In tandem with the firm’s celebrations we elected to embark upon a year long fund-raising campaign with all monies raised being donated to our designated charity, The Fishermen’s Mission. http://www.fishermensmission.org.uk/

 The RNLI has saved more than 140,000 lives since its foundation in 1824.
 Mackinnons has been associated with marine law for over 150 years and proud to support a charity that saves lives at sea in all weathers.
 The donations they receive will pay for the essential, specialist training that helps them make fast decisions in extreme conditions.

 Cranes was founded in 2003 to raise funds in support of local research into the causes and treatment of all forms of cancer.
 Fundraising over the decade has now exceeded £1.5 million and, as a local charity with no centralised administration costs, most of the money raised has been made available for local cancer projects.
 The money raised by CRANES is distributed to local projects working to prevent and treat cancer in all forms.